- Guaranteed for 2 full months

-A question we often get asked at Digital Photography School is which lenses are best for portraits.
 It’s a tricky question because the answer is subjective.
-It depends on your budget, personal style of photography and the make of camera.
+It depends on your budget, personal style of photography and the make of the camera.
 It is further complicated by the relationship between sensor size and focal length.

 Let’s start by exploring some of the things you need to think about when choosing the perfect portrait lens.

 It may be that you already own a lens that you haven’t thought of using to take portraits, but could actually do the job quite well.
 Do you have a 50mm prime?
 Or maybe a 100mm macro lens?
 A 70-300mm zoom?
 All of these are capable of being great portrait lenses.

 Even if your only lens is a kit lens, you may still be surprised by how well it performs (within its limitations).
 You can read more about that in my article Why Your Kit Lens is Better Than You Think.

 Getting to Know Your Lenses will also help.